String Connections and Chern-Simons Theory

 We explain the construction of the Chern-Simons 2-gerbe $\mathbb{CS}_P$ in Section \ref{cstwogerbe} following Carey et al. \cite{carey4}: its first step is to pull back the \emph{basic gerbe} $\mathcal{G}$ over $\spin n$ along the map $P \times_M P \to \spin n$.
 The characteristic class of $\mathbb{CS}_P$ is calculated by combining a result of McLaughlin (\cite[Lemma 2.2]{mclaughlin1}, recalled below as Lemma \ref{cccs}) with a general result about Chern-Simons 2-gerbes (Lemma \ref{lem:mcl}).
 A different method carried out in \cite[Proposition 9.3]{stevenson2} (with an infinite-dimensional version of the Chern-Simons 2-gerbe) is to extract an explicit \v Cech 4-cocycle, and noticing that it is the same as found by Brylinski and McLaughlin in the world of sheaves of 2-groupoids \cite{brylinski7}.

-In order to detect whether $\frac{1}{2}p_1(P)$ vanishes or not we use a geometrical criterion for the vanishing of the characteristic class of a bundle 2-gerbe, called \emph{trivialization}.
-In Section \ref{trivstring} we will see that trivializations of a bundle 2-gerbe $\mathbb{G}$ form a 2-groupoid $\triv {\mathbb{G}}$ (Lemma \ref{trivgroupoid}).
+In order to detect whether or not $\frac{1}{2}p_1(P)$ vanishes, we use a geometrical criterion for the vanishing of the characteristic class of a bundle 2-gerbe, called \emph{trivialization}.
+In Section \ref{trivstring} we will see that trivializations of a bundle 2-gerbe $\mathbb{G}$ form a 2-groupoid $\triv{\mathbb{G}}$ (Lemma \ref{trivgroupoid}).
 Here we just mention that a trivialization $\mathbb{T}$ of $\mathbb{CS}_P$ determines a class $\xi_{\mathbb{T}} \in \h^3(P,\Z)$; see Proposition \ref{stringstructureaustriv}.
 Our second result is the following theorem.

-\begin{theorem} The bundle $P$ admits string structures if and only if the Chern-Simons 2-gerbe $\mathbb{CS}_P$ has a trivialization.
-If $P$ admits string structures, there is a canonical bijection
+\begin{theorem} The bundle $P$ admits string classes if and only if the Chern-Simons 2-gerbe $\mathbb{CS}_P$ has a trivialization.
+In that case, the assignment $\mathbb{T}\mapsto \xi_{\mathbb{T}}$ establishes a bijection

 \end{theorem}